nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Format: `sort MODE [DIRECTION]`

 * `MODE` dictates which mode it will sort by, with format:
-  * `name`: sorts by name
+  * `name`: sorts by name.
-  * `price`: sorts by price
+  * `price`: sorts by price.
 * `DIRECTION` dictates which direction it will sort by, with format:
-  * `ascending`: sort in ascending order
+  * `ascending`: sort in ascending order.
-  * `descending`: sort in descending order
+  * `descending`: sort in descending order.
-* If `DIRECTION` is not specified, it will be treated as a toggle, and ascending direction will be sorted as descending order and vice versa
+* If `DIRECTION` is not specified, it will be treated as a toggle, and ascending direction will be sorted as descending order and vice versa.

 Examples:
-* `sort name ascending` sorts the menu by name in ascending direction.
+* `sort name ascending`: sorts the menu by name in ascending direction.
-* `sort price` sorts the menu by price in opposite direction as last sorted.
+* `sort price`: sorts the menu by price in opposite direction as last sorted.

 ### Find food item: `find`